Eric9010/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to search for an organisation with a specified keyword
+1. User requests to search for a person's organisation with a specified keyword
 2. CareerConnect shows a list of contacts with organisation that contains the given keyword

     Use case ends.